The History of Radio Station KWYN

 KWYN-AM 1400 went on the air September 28, 1956 at 250 watts and has now grown to 1,000 watts full-time.
 KWYN was established by Raymond O. "Bud" and Hannah Raley, originally from Paragould, Arkansas.
 Bud also originated the phrase "City With A Smile" that has been the official slogan of the city of Wynne and is on the welcome sign to town.
 There were several people vying for the 1400 frequency at the time, including Sam Phillips, the founder of Sun Studios and Sun Records who also discovered many new recording artists, among them, Elvis Presley.

-The station was originally located on what is now Falls Boulevard between the current McDonald's and Auto Zone locations and across from Addison Shoe Company.
+The station was originally located on what is now Falls Boulevard between the current Popeye's and Auto Zone locations and across from Addison Shoe Company.
 KWYN signed on the air in time to broadcast the Wynne vs. Marianna football game and has broadcast Wynne Yellowjackets Football games ever since.
 The radio station has also grown to broadcast Yellowjackets Basketball, Baseball and Softball as well as Arkansas Razorbacks Football, Basketball and Baseball and Arkansas State University Football and Basketball.
 KWYN-AM 1400 is the oldest network affiliate of the Arkansas State Radio Network.

 Since 1958, KWYN has also awarded the now KWYN/Bud Raley Award Outstanding Wynne Senior Football Player.